-Christian Iraqi detainees in Michigan fear deportation
+Iraqi detainees in Michigan fear deportation

 - ICE says many have criminal records; the ACLU says they have complied with their conditions of supervision

-Detroit (CNN)Brianna Al-Dilaimi met her Iraqi husband the day he came to America in 1998 and they've been together ever since.
+Detroit (CNN)Brianna Al-Dilami met her Iraqi husband the day he came to America in 1998 and they've been together ever since.
 But her husband was arrested by US immigration officers last weekend, and she has been searching for answers about his fate, fearing he'll be sent back to Iraq.

 More than 100 Iraqis in Michigan and northern Ohio, who fall under the jurisdiction of the Immigration Customs Enforcement's Detroit office, have been targeted for deportation.
 ICE says most of them have criminal records.

-Ali Al-Dilaimi, Brianna's husband, is one of seven people named in a class action lawsuit filed Thursday by the ACLU of Michigan, which hopes to stop the deportations of those named in the suit and the others covered by the Detroit ICE office.
+Ali Al-Dilami, Brianna's husband, is one of seven people named in a class action lawsuit filed Thursday by the ACLU of Michigan, which hopes to stop the deportations of those named in the suit and the others covered by the Detroit ICE office.

+Five of the suit's petitioners are Christian, the other two -- including Al Dilami -- are Shiite Muslims.

 The ACLU argues in the complaint that it is illegal to deport the detainees without giving them an opportunity to prove they could face torture or death if returned to Iraq.